KyllianGenot/technical-test-lobster/README.md

 - **API Not Responding**: Verify `RUST_LOG=info cargo run` is active.
 - **Frontend Issues**: Run `npm install` in `frontend/` if dependencies are missing.
 - **Indexer Fails with RPC Error**: If historical data is unavailable (e.g., "data before txNum=X is not available"), use a recent token or an Ethereum node with full archive support.
+- **Indexer Fails with 503 Error**: If you see an error like `[ERROR technical_test_lobster] Indexer failed: code 503` in the logs, this may indicate a temporary issue with the Alchemy API (e.g., server overload or maintenance).
+This error can occur due to Alchemy's service availability rather than an issue in your code or configuration.
+Simply restarting the application with `RUST_LOG=info cargo run` may resolve it once the service is back online.
+If the issue persists, verify your Alchemy API key in `.env` or check Alchemy's status page for outages.

 ### 📋 Known Limitations